DoTheEvo/selfhosted-apps-docker/README.md

   Variables in this file will be available in the running container, but not during building of the container.

+So a setup having `env_file: .env` in the compose mixes these two together.

-Benefit is that you do not need to make changes at multiple places, adding variable or changing its name in `.env` does not require to also go in to compose to add/change it there..</br>
+Benefit is that you do not need to make changes at multiple places, adding variable or changing a name in `.env` does not require to also go in to compose to add/change it there...</br>
 Also the compose file looks less cramped.

-Only issue is that **all** variables from `.env` are available in containers that use this `env_file: .env` method.</br>
+Only issue is that **all** variables from the `.env` file are available in all containers that use this `env_file: .env` method.</br>
-That can lead to potential issues if you try to use this approach elsewhere, universally.
+That can lead to potential issues if a container picks up enviroment variable that is intented for a different container of the stack.

+In the setups here it works and is tested, but if you start to use this everywhere without understanding it, you can encounter issues.
+So first troubleshooting step should be abandoning `.env` and write out the variables directly in the compose file under containers that want them.

 ---